Classification of States: From Aristotle to Modern Political Science

 Evaluation of Jellinek’s and Burgess’s Classifications:-

 The proposed classifications of both Jellinek and Burgess possess the great merit of simplicity.
 They are meticulously logical, and they represent an effort to differentiate forms of the state based on a single, consistent juridical principle or criterion.
 But even the classifications they propose are not entirely satisfactory, nor are they wholly free from the objections they urged against various previous classifications.
-Their differentiation and classification criterion is largely Quantitative, arithmetical, Or numerical and not one of principle.
+Their differentiation and classification criterion is largely Quantitative, arithmetical, or numerical and not one of principle.

-The line of demarcation between a state in which the sovereignty rests with a bare majority and one in which it rests with the minority, especially if it is a large one, maybe shadowy, in which case the distinction between a democracy and an aristocracy becomes very slight so that the can hardly be assigned to separate categories.
+The line of demarcation between a state in which the sovereignty rests with a bare majority and one in which it rests with the minority, especially if it is a large one, may be shadowy, in which case the distinction between a democracy and an aristocracy becomes very slight so that they can hardly be assigned to separate categories.
 Jellinek was more logical than Burgess when he placed democracies and aristocracies in the same class and treated them as different varieties of a common republic.

 Conclusion:-

-It is believed that because of states’ peculiar nature, any attempt to differentiate between them and classify them scientifically is largely futile and leads to results that have little or no practical or scientific value.
+It is believed that because of the states’ peculiar nature, any attempt to differentiate between them and classify them scientifically is largely futile and leads to results that have little or no practical or scientific value.

 On the other hand, governments readily lend themselves to the processes of differentiation and classification.
 With these rather than states, the jurist and the political scientist may more advantageously occupy themselves with efforts at classification.